 We deployed an eddy covariance system to measure ecosystem-atmosphere exchange of CO2 above a low marsh system (Spartina alterniflora) located within the Shad creek catchment off Plum Island Sound, Rowley MA.
-The data represents CO2 exchange for early April through early November 2018.
+The data represents CO2 exchange for mid-April through early November 2019.
 This site was established in 2015.

 We deployed one eddy covariance system to measure NEE of low marsh at PIE.
 The location of the tower is in the central low marsh area along the Rowley River, within the Shad Creek catchment.
 Deployment of the system is seasonal (mid-April to mid-November).
 The site was equipped with a Campbell Scientific® Closed Path System (CPEC200).
 Micrometeorological instrumentation was mounted on a tower at a height of 4.2m above the marsh surface.